Guidelines for Reasonable Accommodations for Study/Memory Aid

 - If the faculty member believes this accommodation is not reasonable, then the process for an accommodation dispute should be followed.

-- Students are responsible for sending the proposed memory aid/cue sheet to the faculty member for approval at least two business days before an exam.
+- Students are responsible for sending the proposed study/memory aid to the faculty member for approval at least two business days before an exam.

-- Students must select this accommodation (memory aid/cue sheet) when requesting accommodations through the DSS Accommodations Portal each semester.
+- Students must select this accommodation (AID) when requesting accommodations through the DSS Accommodations Portal each semester.

 Important to Note

-- Given the specific analysis for each course, it is entirely possible that the use of a memory aid will be allowed for some exams, and not allowed for others.
+- Given the specific analysis for each course, it is entirely possible that the use of a study/memory aid will be allowed for some exams, and not allowed for others.

-- DSS will consider requests for a memory aid/cue sheet on a case-by-case basis.
+- DSS will consider requests for a study/memory aid on a case-by-case basis.

-- DSS will not approve use of memory aids/cue sheets as a reasonable accommodation when its use is deemed a fundamental alteration of academic standards.
+- DSS will not approve use of study/memory aids as a reasonable accommodation when its use is deemed a fundamental alteration of academic standards.